Nonrelativistic versus relativistic quantum scars in billiard systems: Nonrelativistic and Relativistic Quantum Billiards

 We also analyzed the spectral properties.
 For this we unfolded the ordered wavenumbers $k_m$ to mean spacing unity by replacing them by the smooth part of the integrated spectral density, $\epsilon_m=N^{smooth}(k_m)$.
-For billiards it is given by Weyl's formula~\cite{Weyl1912}, $N^{smooth}(k_m)=\frac{\mathcal{A}}{4\pi}k_m^2+\gamma\frac{\mathcal{L}}{4\pi}k_m+C_0$, where we rescaled the wavenumbers such that the area equals $\mathcal{A}=4\pi$, for QBs $\gamma=-1$ and for massless NBs $\gamma=0$~\cite{Berry1987}.
+For billiards it is given by Weyl's formula~\cite{Weyl1912}, $N^{smooth}(k_m)=\frac{\mathcal{A}}{4\pi}k_m^2+\gamma\frac{\mathcal{L}}{4\pi}k_m+C_0$, where we rescaled the wavenumbers such that the area equals $\mathcal{A}=4\pi$, for NRQBs $\gamma=-1$ and for massless NBs $\gamma=0$~\cite{Berry1987}.
 In~\reffig{Nfluc} the fluctuating part of the integrated spectral density, $N^{fluc}(k_m)=N(k_m)-N^{smooth}(k_m)$ is plotted.
 It exhibits fast fluctuations and slow oscillations.
 The latter originate from the BBOs.
-Indeed, in Ref.~\cite{Sieber1993} a procedure is developed for QBs which allows the computation of contributions of the BBOs and also the other periodic orbits shown in~\reffig{Scars} to the semiclassical trace formulas for the associated fluctuating part of the spectral density.
-It employs Gutzwiller's trace formula~\refeq{rhoQB} and was extended by one of the authors (B.D.) to NBs based on the trace formula~\refeq{rhoNB}~\cite{Zhang2021,Yupei2022,Dietz2022}.
-The red curves show the analytical result for the BBOs~\cite{Sieber1993} for the QB \be N^{QB}_{bbo}(k)=\frac{a}{2\pi}\sqrt{\frac{k}{\pi R_0}}\sum_{m=1}^\infty m^{-3/2}\cos\left(2mkR_0-\frac{3\pi}{4}\right) \ee and the NB \be N^{NB}_{bbo}(k)=\frac{a}{2\pi}\sqrt{\frac{k}{\pi R_0}}\sum_{m=1}^\infty m^{-3/2}\cos\left(2mkR_0 -m\pi -\frac{3\pi}{4}\right), \ee respectively, with $R_0=r_0$ for the quarter stadium and $R_0=2r_0$ for the full stadium.
-They just differ by an additional phase of $m\pi$ and accordingly the quantization condition for the BBOs, which can be read of from the phase factor, yields just a shift on the $k_m$ of the NB and QB with respect to each other.
-This can be seen when comparing~\reffig{Nfluc} (a) with (b) as outlined below the the sections on GBs and HGBs.
-In Figs.~\ref{FFT_Full} and~\ref{FFT_Quart} (a) we show the length spectra, that is, the Fourier transform from wavenumber to length of the fluctuating part of the spectral density $\rho^{fluc}(k_m)$ (black) of the full- and quarter-stadium QB and that of the NB multiplied with (-1), respectively.
-The turquoise curves show the Fourier transform of the fluctuating part of the spectral density originating from the BBOs deduced from Eqs.~\ref{NbboQB} and~\ref{NbboNB}, confirming their applicability even for finite values of $k_m$.
+Indeed, in Ref.~\cite{Sieber1993} a procedure is developed for NRQBs which allows the computation of contributions of the BBOs and also the other periodic orbits shown in~\reffig{Scars} to the semiclassical trace formulas for the associated fluctuating part of the spectral density.
+It employs Gutzwiller's trace formula~\refeq{rhoNRQB} and was extended by one of the authors (B.D.) to NBs based on the trace formula~\refeq{rhoNB}~\cite{Zhang2021,Yupei2022,Dietz2022}.
+The red curves show the analytical result for the BBOs~\cite{Sieber1993} for the NRQB \be N^{NRQB}_{bbo}(k)=\frac{a}{2\pi}\sqrt{\frac{k}{\pi R_0}}\sum_{m=1}^\infty m^{-3/2}\cos\left(2mkR_0-\frac{3\pi}{4}\right) \ee and the NB \be N^{NB}_{bbo}(k)=\frac{a}{2\pi}\sqrt{\frac{k}{\pi R_0}}\sum_{m=1}^\infty m^{-3/2}\cos\left(2mkR_0 -m\pi -\frac{3\pi}{4}\right), \ee respectively, with $R_0=r_0$ for the quarter stadium and $R_0=2r_0$ for the full stadium.
+They just differ by an additional phase of $m\pi$ and accordingly the quantization condition for the BBOs, which is obtained from the periodicity of the cosine functions, yields just a shift on the $k$ values of BBOs of the NB and NRQB with respect to each other.
+Generally, the quantization condition requires that $k$ multiplied with the length of the orbit on which the wave function is scarred (or its repititions) plus a possible phase, which depends on the BCs and for NBs also chirality, and can be read of the phases of the summands in the corresponding trace formula~\refeq{rhoNRQB} or~\refeq{rhoNB}, are multiples of $2\pi$.
+Thus, it is linear in the wave numbers, implying that the dispersion relation is not relevant.
+This can be seen when comparing~\reffig{Nfluc} (a) with (b) as outlined below in the sections on GBs and HGBs.
+In Figs.~\ref{FFT_Full} and~\ref{FFT_Quart} (a) we show the length spectra, that is, the Fourier transform from wavenumber to length of the fluctuating part of the spectral density $\rho^{fluc}(k_m)$ (black) of the full- and quarter-stadium NRQB and that of the NB multiplied with (-1), respectively.
+The turquoise curves show the Fourier transform of the fluctuating part of the spectral density originating from the BBOs deduced from Eqs.~\ref{NbboNRQB} and~\ref{NbboNB}, confirming their applicability even for finite values of $k_m$.